Maize-Genetics-and-Genomics-Database/SNPversity2.0/README.md

 # Data Processing
+This section describes the data process steps to format VCF files into a format to be used by the SNPVersity2.0 website.
+Each of the scripts can be found in the /scripts/ directory.

 ## Step 1: Filtering
 The first step strips the raw VCF of any unneeded metadata and filters each locus by mapping quality (MQ >= 30), coverage (COV >= 50%), and removing multi-allelic loci.